top of page

 Animal Tracks of Ontario field guide

-This was my very first ID book, it's small, has some great information tidbits about each species and is a great beginner guide for tracking (or even IDing mammals, though it's in B/W).
+This was my very first ID book, it's small, has some great information tidbits about each species and is a great beginner guide for tracking (or even IDing mammals, though it's in black and white).

 Field Guide to The Dragonflies and Damselflies of Algonquin Park